 This historic cemetery has graves dating back to the 1890s and include emancipated slaves, railroad workers, saw mill workers, and the only confirmed Buffalo Soldier buried in Montgomery County.

-Unfortunately this cemetery is so overgrown that hundreds of people drive past it daily and have no idea it is there.
+Unfortunately this cemetery had become so overgrown that hundreds of people drove past it daily and had no idea it is there.
+That has now changed!